Difference Between S Corporation and C Corporation

 - The shareholder’s limit is 100 for S Corp while there is no limit for C Corp.

-- C corporation will be required to hold at least 1 meeting every year for shareholders and directors whereas S Corporation is also required to a held scheduled meeting of directors and shareholders.
+- C corporation will be required to hold at least 1 meeting every year for shareholders and directors whereas S Corporation is also required to hold scheduled meetings of directors and shareholders.

 - Foreigners can’t be shareholders for S Corporation as per the IRS requirement while there is no such requirement for C Corp.

-- Income and losses are required to be allocated according to the % of ownership for S Corp whereas there is no such requirement for C Corp.
+- Income and losses are required to be allocated according to the % of ownership for S Corp whereas there is no such requirement for C Corporation.